-Social media is an exceptionally powerful tool for all forms and types of business.
-It is a digital hub that consumers visit multiple times per day to browse, shop and unwind, making it the perfect place to connect with and sell to ideal customers in your niche.
+Social media is an exceptionally powerful tool for promotional marketing among other facets and types of business.
+It is a digital hub that can serve as a marketing storefront with consumers visiting multiple times per day to browse, shop and unwind.
+It’s the perfect place to connect with and sell to ideal customers in your niche.

-Brands that incorporate social media as part of their marketing and sales strategy are on target for benefits like increased brand awareness, increased discoverability, and opportunities for community building and brand loyalty.
+In addition to print marketing, social media can help build your brand and serves well as part of a marketing and sales strategy that targets brand awareness, increased discoverability, and opportunities for community building and brand loyalty.
 However, just because your brand is on social media doesn’t mean you are using it effectively.

 There is no tried and true posting frequency that works across the board for all businesses on social media.
 Posting 3 times per week might be optimal for one company, and another finds that posting 14 times per week is their sweet spot.
-For any business looking to leverage social media, it’s essential to gauge what posting frequency resonates best with your ideal audience.
+For any business, it’s essential to gauge what posting frequency resonates best with your ideal audience.
 Try out a few posting schedules and see which garners you the best engagement.
 Once you have that schedule, then you must stick to it.

-A common mistake businesses make is being too inconsistent with their posts.
 Social media users need to be coached to know when to expect content from you; this allows them to seek out your content regularly when posted according to these expectations.
-Brands that inconsistently post miss out on the opportunity of training their followers to engage with their brand on social media.
-Because social media is so heavily founded upon community building, it’s essential to set an expectation with your following of when you are going to engage with them.
-It’s challenging to maintain a relationship with someone who is flaky or unpredictable.
-Offer your followers consistency they can count on.
+Businesses that inconsistently post miss out on the opportunity of training their followers to engage with their brand on social media.
+Social media is heavily founded upon the idea of community building and this requires being organized, trustworthy, and consistent.